DNSBelgium/mercator/README.md

 ### Helm charts

-Each module has its own Helm charts.
+Each module has its Helm chart.
 We use Helm to deploy the app in Kubernetes.

 ### Local Kubernetes